ixaxtav/streamtv/README.md

 ## React-Redux Streaming Website

 A streaming platform created with react-redux where you can watch streaming video.
+Similar to Twitch.tv

 ## Technologies